1. Home

 This Lab is the culmination and realization of the design lab training and acting training wherein they apply the tools and methods learned throughout the year to their audition “event” for acceptance into the second year of training.

-• Mentors: Michael Mendelson and the Movement, Shakespeare and Acting faculty
+• Mentors: Michael Mendelson and the Movement, Shakespeare, Acting, and Voice faculty

 Breath & Energy (integrated throughout Year 1)